24xscv564w-bit/hz_overlay_resolution_switcher/README.md

 1. Ensure Python 3.8+ is installed on Windows.
 2. Run with console: `python hz_overlay.py`
    Or run without console: `pythonw hz_overlay.py`

+## Why this exists
+Many monitors switch between 120 Hz (10-bit) and 144 Hz (8-bit),
+but Windows provides no quick visual indicator.
+This overlay gives an instant, automatic notification whenever your refresh rate changes.

 ## Building an EXE
 See included `BUILD_EXE.md` in the original release for PyInstaller guidance.